 - Sensitive personal data

-- This is more sensitive personal information and may include your racial or ethnic origin, religion, sexual orientation, political opinions, trade union membership, philosophical views, biometric and genetic data and information about your health.
+- This is more sensitive personal information and may include your racial or ethnic origin, religion, sexual orientation, political opinions, trade union membership, philosophical views, biometric and genetic data and information about your health, namely medical records.

 You provide us with general information in order that we may pursue or defend any claim and then contact you so as to keep you updated as to what we are doing for you.